AFSA Bylaws and Meetings

 Section 2 - No person shall become a member unless he/she is a member in good standing of the National Skeet Shooting Association.

-Section 3 – A meeting of the membership shall be held incident to the Armed Services Skeet Championships.
+Section 3 – A meeting of the membership shall be held during the Armed Services Skeet Championships.
 A quorum for the annual membership meeting shall be 30 or more members.

 Section 4 – The order of business at all meetings of the Association shall be governed by the provisions of Robert's Rules of Order.